iostopan/k3s-cluster/Readme.md

-# Setting up k3s cluster running on Proxmox VE
+# Setting up k3s cluster running on Proxmox VE and installing Wordpress using helm

 ## Intro and Base Setup
 This is a documentation of my homelab project to learn virtualization, kubernetes, container deployment, nginx, database management systems and web security.
 It will be changing and evolving, mostly serving as a guide for myself but also to everyone who would like to try out the project.